Kansas Senate passes bill to raise taxes, defying governor

 | CHICAGO

-passed a bill to raise taxes to fill state budget holes, setting
+bill to raise taxes to fill state budget holes, setting up a

 The Republican-led Senate voted 22-18 in favor of the